MiniFate/MiniFate/_chapters/00-outline.md

 -->

 A game's setting helps players understand how their characters fit into the world.
-Aspects make sure everyone understands how
+Aspects make sure everyone is on the same page.

 Just like everything else in {GameName}, the setting is defined by its aspects.